adam-paul952/dart-scoreboard/README.md

 Dart Scoreboard is a dart scoring web app which allows users to enter player names and calculate scoring for the different games.

+This app can be used as it is, but once the browser is closed players will have to be added the next time you play.

+But with this REST API backend [dart-scoreboard-server](https://github.com/adam-paul952/dart-scoreboard-server) it allows users to create a profile to store the players in a database.
+Check it out!

 ---

 ### **Motivation**